Transformation in economics: Relocalization

 Because there is no new productive sector to emerge, the market system seeks to reinstate its new balance through new modes of doing business.
 Deglobalization is taking place, supply chains are turning into demand chains, large economies are focusing on their internal markets, outsourcing is followed by “backsourcing”, returning activities back to the countries and locations of their origin.
 The original slogan of “Think globally, act locally,” is being re-interpreted as exploiting global information and knowledge in local action, under local conditions and contexts.

 While globalization refers to a restructuring of the initially distributed and localized world economy into spatially reorganized processes of production and consumption across national economies and political states on a global scale, in deglobalization, people move towards relocalization: the global experience and knowledge becoming embodied in local communities.
 So, the corso-ricorso of socio-economic transformation is properly captured by a triad Localization → Globalization → Relocalization.

 The trend of deglobalization is turning much more significant during these years.
-The growth of worldwide GDP is now exceeding the overall growth of trade for the first time; foreign investment (Cross Border Capital Flows) is only 60% of their pre-crisis levels and has plunged to some 40 percent.
+The growth of worldwide GDP is now exceeding the overall growth of trade for the first time; foreign investment (Cross Border Capital Flows) is only 60% of their pre-crisis levels and has plunged to some 40%.
 World capital flows include loans and deposits, foreign investments, bonds and equities – all down in their cross-border segment.
 This means that the rate of globalization has reversed its momentum.
 Globalizers are still worried about 2014 being the year of irreversible decline.
 Improvement in the internal growth of U.S.A., EU, and Japan does not carry into external trade – these economies are starting to function as zero-sum.

 The income inequality and long-term unemployment lead to re-localized experiments with Guaranteed Minimum Income (to be traced to Thomas Paine) for all citizens.
 In Switzerland this guarantee would be $33,000 per year, regardless of working or not.
 Under the name Generation Basic Income it is now subject to Swiss referendum.
 Unemployment then frees people to pursue their own creative talents.

-With this transformation, an entirely new vocabulary is emerging in economics: in addition to deglobalization and relocalization, we also encounter glocalization (adjustment of products to local culture) and local community restoration (regional self-government and direct democracy).
+With this transformation, an entirely new vocabulary is emerging in economics: in addition to deglobalization and relocalization are glocalization (adjustment of products to local culture) and local community restoration (regional self-government and direct democracy).
 With relocalization, an entire new cycle of societal corso-ricorso is brought forth.
 Local services, local production and local agriculture, based on distributed energy generation, additive manufacturing and vertical farming, are enhancing individual, community and regional autonomy through self-service, disintermediation and mass customization.
-Both requisite technologies and appropriate business models necessary for relocalization are already in place, forming a vital part of our daily business and life experience.
-New transformation is well on its way.